fokosun/Checkpoint2/README.md

 ## Usage

-So first things first as usual: Let's say you have a class **user** that extends the base class
+So first things first as usual: Let's say you have a class **User** that extends the base class

         class User extends Base